lookfirst/mui-rff/README.md

 Beyond the normal react dependencies, you'll need:

-`yarn add mui-rff @material-ui/core @material-ui/pickers final-form react-final-form`
+`yarn add mui-rff @material-ui/core @material-ui/pickers@3.x.x @material-ui/lab final-form react-final-form`

 If you use the date/time pickers, you'll need:

 `yarn add @date-io/core@1.3.13 @date-io/date-fns@1.3.13 date-fns`

-If you use autocomplete, you'll need:

-`yarn add @material-ui/lab`
+It is unfortunate that so many dependencies need to be installed right now.
+Pretty sure fixing this will require a lot of work to split everything into separate packages, which seems quite overkill for this project.
+If anyone would like to volunteer to find and implement a better build system, [I'd love the help](#142).

 I recommend using Yup for the form validation: